 There is no disputing Roberto Aguayo's college football kicking abilities.
 While playing for the Florida State Seminoles, he became the most accurate kicker in NCAA history (converting 267 of 276 field goal attempts and extra points), won the 2013 Lou Groza Award and earned three First-Team All-American honors.

 The FSU legend ranks right next to Sebastian Janikowski in terms of special teams players and was drafted as such.
 Aguayo was taken in the second round of the 2016 NFL Draft by the Tampa Bay Buccaneers ahead of names like Dallas Cowboys’ Dak Prescott and Kansas City Chiefs’ Tyreek Hill, and his brother Ricky Aguayo took over in his place at FSU.

 NFL fans know how the rest of his short-lived career followed.
 After an interesting set of preseason games, Aguayo posted a horrendous rookie campaign, finishing last in field goal percentage, and was waived by the Bucs in 2017.
 Just like that the best kicker in the ACC and all of college football was out of the NFL.

 Aguayo received chances from the Chicago Bears, Carolina Panthers and Los Angeles Chargers, who chose Caleb Sturgis as their starter in 2018, but was never able to stick with a team after his first full season.

-The 26-year-old last signed a contract two years ago, but what is he up to now?
+The 27-year-old second-round draft pick last signed a contract two years ago, but what is he up to now?

 It may sound weird but the most accurate kicker in college football history pivoted to a completely different sport: golf.